mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

 but potentially costly in terms of subsequent page table faults if we switch often.
 As a result, most modern architectures will tag each TLB entry with a unique small integer, an "address space identifier" (ASID) that corresponds to the owning process.
 (A common number of ASIDs is 64.)
-You only need to flush the TLB when you resuse an ASID (or, more precisely, entries for the ASID) .
-For example, if the process dies and you realloce that ASID or are more processes than ASIDs, so you have to recycle them.
+When you switch address spaces, instead of flushing the TLB, you simply switch the current ASID, and the hardware will only use entries with that ASID tag.
+You only need to flush entries for an ASID when you reuse it, such as when a process dies and you realloce that ASID or are more processes than ASIDs, so you have to cycle between them.

 ARM ASID factoids:
   - ***NEVER USE ASID 0***: as you may recall from our virtual memory